cehberlin/photobooth/ReadMe.md

 - External push buttons, the interaction concept it based on the availability of 4 colorful push buttons.
 - Applying fancy filters inspired by Instagram (implemented using Imagemagick), selectable by the user
 - Configurable and modular (e.g. you can disable printing, filtering, set countdown, and timeouts ...)
 - Automated printing (current version uses an additional Windows embedded computer for printing.
 This Windows PC is interfaced through a provided python printing service.
 This was necessary because my printer did not work well in Linux.
-Replacing this interface with something based on `lp` is a minor adjustment)
+Replacing this interface with something based on `lp` is a minor adjustment).
+The Linux Photobooth software sends images selected for printing through smb.
 - Multi-Language suppport: Currently available are German and English
 - 2 Slideshow modes
    - Simple: Just randomly showing former taken photos